misakey/backend/docs/content/endpoints/auth_flow.md

 ### Success Response

-This route returns current login flow information and the authable identity the end-user will login as.
+This route returns the authable identity the end-user will login as.

 _Code:_
 ```bash
     HTTP 200 OK
 ```

+_JSON Body:_
 ```json
   {
     "identity": {